Awesome life hacks by ANGRY ORANGE

 2. Use a dedicated product

 Make sure to use a special cleaning product, created especially for pets.
-Angry Orange is a good option as it is organic and non-toxic, and it can be used both as a disinfectant and as an air freshener.
+Angry Orange is a good option as it is organic and safe, and it can be used both as a cleaner and as an air freshener.
 Spray a thin mist of the Pet Odor Eliminator and wipe down the cage.
 You can also spray it in the air around the house and in the room the cage is.
 Make sure you move the ferrets out from the habitat before starting the cleaning process.

 3. Keep the food & water bottle sparkling clean